scttfrdmn/lens/.github/GITHUB_ISSUES_SUMMARY.md

         can_override: true  # can override for special cases
 ```
 - PI sets lab config, members inherit
-- New command: `aws-jupyter config init-lab`
+- New command: `ide-jupyter config init-lab`
 - Members see: "Using Chen Lab defaults (override with --no-lab-config)"
 ```